madgallop/madgallop-open-gis.github.io/_posts/GIScience-post/2023-09-14-gis-science.md

 ![](assets/images/GIScience.png)

-In their engaging 1997 article titled “GIS: Tool or science?
-Demystifying the persistent ambiguity of GIS as ‘tool’ versus ‘science’”, Wright, Goodchild, and Proctor delve into the multifaceted nature of Geographic Information Systems (GIS).
-The authors argue that there are three distinct discourses surrounding GIS and its applications: GIS is a tool, GIS is toolmaking, and GIS is science.
+In their engaging 1997 article titled _GIS: Tool or science?
+Demystifying the persistent ambiguity of GIS as ‘tool’ versus ‘science’_, Wright, Goodchild, and Proctor delve into the multifaceted nature of Geographic Information Systems (GIS).
+The authors argue that there are three distinct discourses surrounding GIS and its applications:

+- GIS is a tool
+- GIS is toolmaking
+- GIS is science

 After reading about these three perspectives and reflecting on my own personal journey with GIS, I find myself increasingly drawn to the notion of GIS as a science in its own right.

 I first encountered GIS as a student in GEOG120.
 This course introduced me to spatial problems and the vast array of tools available in the Processing Toolbox which I could employ to solve them.
 Before I became accustomed to spatial analysis and methodologies, I was more familiar with using tools like Python for “data problems” similar to the ones I encountered in GIS.
 Consequently, I regarded GIS as simply another technical tool I could turn to.